Policy Strategies

 |

-The Arkansas Early Childhood Asset Map, launched in 2020 by the Arkansas Department of Human Services (DHS), Division of Child Care and Early Childhood Education, is a data visualization tool[tooltip]Data Visualization Tool: A data visualization tool that makes aggregate data related to early childhood education programs and services available for public view.[/tooltip].
+The Arkansas Early Childhood Asset Map, launched in 2020 by the Arkansas Department of Human Services (DHS), Division of Child Care and Early Childhood Education, is a data visualization tool.
 It provides program information for public use on early childhood services as captured in the state’s annual “Getting Ready for School” publication.
 The map includes information on special nutrition programs, Arkansas Better Chance programs, Head Start programs, child care vouchers, and Better Beginnings programs.
 Supported by a state-university partnership, the map is housed at the Arkansas Economic Development Institute at the University of Arkansas at Little Rock and funded by the DHS.

 Learn more: Arkansas Early Childhood Asset Map